aardappel/lobster/lobster/docs/source/command_line_usage.md

 -   the directory for writing files: the same as auxiliary on desktop platforms, but often a special directory on mobile platforms.

+-   On Linux additionally it can load files from `/usr/share/lobster/` if the above paths don't work.
+This is to allow package managers to install Lobster in the system directories.

 Additionally, if any of these folders contains a "`modules`" directory, it will load source code from there as well.